ngrok/ngrok-docs-v2/docs/using-ngrok-with/minecraft.md

 ---
-title: Using ngrok with Minecraft
+title: Minecraft
-sidebar_label: Minecraft
 ---
+# Using ngrok with Minecraft

 Minecraft requires the use of an ngrok TCP tunnel to share your server with others.
 Use the [ngrok agent](/docs/agent/) to open a TCP tunnel on the default Minecraft port, `25565`.